Test Cases for ECommerce Website

 - Test that all added items have at least a quantity, price, and delete option associated with it

-- Test that the user is able to increase/decrease quantity from the cart
+- Test that the user can increase/decrease the quantity from the cart

-- If a user adds the same item to cart the quantity of that item should increase in the cart
+- If a user adds the same item to the cart the amount of that item should increase in the cart

-- On closing the tab/leaving the site, the items should still be there in the cart on coming back on the website.
+- On closing the tab/leaving the site, the items should still be in the cart upon returning to the website.

 - User should be able to add coupons